*average daily rates based on 7 day rental, search for todays best prices.

 How do I get to Larissa?

-The city used to have its own airport but that has been closed for upgrades for two years with a date of late 2013 for reopening.
+The city used to have its own airport but that was closed for Civilian Traffic in 1997.
 For now it is only used by the Greek military.
 Travellers wishing to get to Larissa must travel to Volos

 , forty miles away and catch an AKEL bus to the city taking around an hour.
 Alternatively you can take the more expensive train from Volos railway station.
 Buses connect the airport with the station just over a mile away.